lab1092/blender-manual_ja/manual/getting_started/basics/transformations/scale.rst

 - :kbd:`S`, move the mouse along the X axis, :kbd:`MMB`: Scale only along the **X Axis**

-:doc:`Read more about Axis Locking » </3d_interaction/transform_control/axis_locking>`
+:doc:`Read more about Axis Locking </getting_started/basics/transformations/transform_control/axis_locking>`

 Fine Tuning The Scaling
 ^^^^^^^^^^^^^^^^^^^^^^^

+:doc:`Precise control </getting_started/basics/transformations/transform_control/precision>`
-:doc:`Precise control </3d_interaction/transform_control/precision>` can be had over scaling through the use of the :kbd:`Shift` and :kbd:`Ctrl` keys to limit scaling to discrete amounts.
+can be had over scaling through the use of the :kbd:`Shift` and :kbd:`Ctrl` keys to limit scaling to discrete amounts.
-You can also enter a :doc:`numerical value </3d_interaction/transform_control/numeric_input>` in Blender Units (BU) to specify the amount of scaling after after initiating a scale transformation.
+You can also enter a :doc:`numerical value </getting_started/basics/transformations/transform_control/numeric_input>` in Blender Units (BU) to specify the amount of scaling after after initiating a scale transformation.

 - Hold :kbd:`Ctrl` down while scaling to scale the selected element in degree 0.1 BU increments.
 - Hold :kbd:`Shift` down while scaling to scale the selected element in very fine increments.
 - Hold :kbd:`Shift-Ctrl` down while scaling to scale the selected element in 0.01 BU increments.
-- Press :kbd:`S`, type in a number and press :kbd:`Enter` to confirm.
+- Press :kbd:`S`, type in a number and press :kbd:`Return` to confirm.

 .. tip:: Orientation dependent scaling